Diego Maradona: Reception

 Maradona is widely regarded as the best player of his generation.
 He is considered one of the greatest players of all time by pundits, players, and managers, and by some as the best player ever.
-Known as one of the most skillful players in the game, he is regarded as one of the greatest dribblers and free kick takers in history.
+Known as one of the most skilful players in the game, he is regarded as one of the greatest dribblers and free kick takers in history.
 A precocious talent in his youth, in addition to his playing ability, Maradona also drew praise from his former manager Menotti for his dedication, determination, and the work-ethic he demonstrated in order to improve the technical aspect of his game in training, despite his natural gifts, with the manager noting: "I'm always cautious about using the word 'genius'.
 I find it hard to apply that even to Mozart.
 The beauty of Diego's game has a hereditary element – his natural ease with the ball – but it also owes a lot to his ability to learn: a lot of those brushstrokes, those strokes of 'genius', are in fact a product of his hard work.
 Diego worked very hard to be the best."
 Maradona's former Napoli manager – Ottavio Bianchi – also praised his discipline in training, commenting: "Diego is different to the one that they depict.
 When you got him on his own he was a very good kid.
 It was beautiful to watch him and coach him.
 They all speak of the fact that he did not train, but it was not true because Diego was the last person to leave the pitch, it was necessary to send him away because otherwise he would stay for hours to invent free kicks."
 However, although, as Bianchi noted, Maradona was known for making "great plays" and doing "unimaginable" and "incredible things" with the ball during training sessions, and would even go through periods of rigorous exercise, he was equally known for his limited work-rate in training without the ball, and even gained a degree of infamy during his time in Italy for missing training sessions with Napoli, while he often trained independently instead of with his team.